Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 Luckily for tourists, the humpback whale has an inquisitive nature, and they’ll often swim up to the boat to check you out before you even know they’re there!

-The glorious beachfront stretches for approximately 17 km around the Bay from Gatakers Bay to Urangan Harbour.
+The glorious beachfront stretches for approximately 17 km around the Bay from Gatakers Bay to Urangan Pier and Harbour.

-Along the way, you can discover exciting facts about the area’s heritage and the ocean sea life.
+Along the way, you can discover exciting facts about Hervey Bay’s heritage and the ocean sea life.

 Passing through popular suburbs, such as Torquay and Scarness, you’ll find plenty of restaurants with stunning views at which to dine.

-And if you fancy taking a dip in the ocean, there are spots which are patrolled by lifeguards.
+And if you fancy taking a dip in the ocean, there are spots that are patrolled by lifeguards.

-The sheltered bay makes an ideal place for families to enjoy a day on the beach.
+Gatakers Bay makes an ideal place for families to enjoy a day on the beach.
+Enjoying the area is one of the best free things to do in Hervey Bay.

-The botanical gardens cover 26 hectares just off Elizabeth Street in Urangan.
+The Hervey Bay Botanic Gardens cover 26 hectares just off Elizabeth Street in Urangan Beach.

 They’re open every day from 6:30 AM and entrance is free.

-There are also plenty of walking trails that are well laid out around the gardens.
+There are also plenty of walking trails that are well laid out around the botanical gardens.

-Expect to see an abundance of native plants and birds!
+Expect to see an abundance of native plants and birds at Hervey Bay Botanical Gardens.

 The Chinese Garden is particularly stunning.
 And the deck over the central lake is beautiful!